Say Beetlejuice Three Times and You’ll Get Jenna Ortega

 Scream queen Jenna Ortega has summoned her next spooky project.
 The Wednesday actress will star in a sequel to Beetlejuice, Tim Burton’s 1988 horror-comedy starring Michael Keaton and Winona Ryder (per Variety).
 Ortega is playing the daughter of Lydia Deetz, who gets roped into yet another crazy scheme by the ghost with the most.
-Many of the first film’s cast are returning, 36 years later.
+Many of the first film’s cast members are returning 36 years later.
 Different ideas to bring back Beetlejuice have been rumored for decades, including the fabled Beetlejuice Goes Hawaiian.
 “We talked about lots of different things,” Burton told EW.
 “That was early on when we were going, Beetlejuice and the Haunted Mansion, Beetlejuice Goes West, whatever.
 Lots of things came up.”
-On March 20, Warner Bros. released first look pics of Michael Keaton, Winona Ryder, Ortega, and more.
-Here’s everything we know about Beetlejuice Beetlejuice.
+Below, everything we know about Beetlejuice Beetlejuice.

 Who’s back from Beetlejuice 1 (and who isn’t)?

 Keaton and Ryder will resume their roles as the poltergeist Beetlejuice and goth girl Lydia Deetz, respectively.
-Per The Hollywood Reporter, Catherine O’Hara is returning as Delia Deetz, which means she’ll play Ortega’s on-screen grandma.
-There are some cast members unsurprisingly not announced to return, namely Jeffrey Jones and Alec Baldwin.
+Per The Hollywood Reporter, Catherine O’Hara is returning as Delia Deetz, which means she’ll play Ortega’s onscreen grandma.
+There are some cast members unsurprisingly not announced as returning, namely Jeffrey Jones and Alec Baldwin.

 And who are the Neitherworld noobs?